Table of contents

 Observe

-To highlight a link when its related section scrolls into the viewport, we can use the Intersection Observer.
+To highlight a link when its section scrolls into the viewport, we can use the Intersection Observer.
 In its options object:

-- ▪ omit the
+- ▪ don't set a value for the

 root